danbev/learning-crypto/notes/cryptoanalysis.md

   0.000130, // Z
 };
 ```
-We can visually inspect this and see which letters occur most frequently.

-Now, if we are looking a cipher text we have no idea how the plain text was
-encrypted, like was a mono

 ### Index of Coincidence
 The goal here is to have a method of identifying if a cipher used a mono or